RodriguesRBruno/DataPrepPipelines/pipeline_examples/rano/README.md

 The Docker image used in this example is currently not available on a registry and must be therefore built from this repo.
 [Section 1](#1-building-the-rano-pipeline-docker-image) will go over the process of building this image and obtaining sample data to test the pipeline.
 [Section 2](#2-configuring-the-env-file-for-the-rano-pipeline) will then go over configuring the `.env.rano` file to run this pipeline and [Section 3](#3-running-the-rano-pipeline) will go over running the pipeline, including monitoring it in Airflow.

 ## 1. Building the RANO Pipeline Docker image
-In the same directory as this file (that is, the `rano` directory), run the following command to generate the RANO Pipelin Docker image:
+In the same directory as this file (that is, the `rano` directory), run the following command to generate the RANO Pipeline Docker image:

 ```shell
 cd pipeline